-When it comes to modification of an organism, the genome is the only thing that governs the change; DNA doesn’t lie.
-The Non-GMO Project argues that GMOs are distinct from crops that have been bred using traditional crossbreeding methods, yet they do not have a method to test if an organism has been modified in the lab.
+When it comes to the modification of an organism, the genome is the only thing that governs the change; DNA doesn’t lie.
+The Non-GMO Project argues that GMOs are distinct from crops that have been bred using traditional crossbreeding methods, yet they have no means to empirically test if an organism has been modified in the lab.
 Instead, they obtain evidence from the supply chain of the manufacturer to determine if their product has been ‘contaminated’.

 Of course, there is a fair amount of controversy surrounding gene-editing technology.
-Designer babies are a hot area of debate, with professor He Jiankui in 2018 creating the world’s first genetically modified babies.
-Medical researchers are interested in using this technology to prevent and treat diseases, which was the main objective of the experiments performed by He, despite the ethical concerns.
+‘Designer’ babies are a hot area of debate, with professor He Jiankui in 2018 creating the world’s first genetically modified babies.
+Medical researchers are interested in using this technology to prevent and treat diseases, with gene engineering key in the creation of potential biologic drugs and therapeutics.

 Big Winners of the Non-GMO Project